lqb2/lqb2.github.io/commitments.md

 ## Personal Life

-- Surfing
+- Preparing to have and parent a kid with one of my partners
+- Active roles in the lives of several nibblings
 - Four 1-day solo silent meditation retreats
 - Polylife with 2 romantic partners
-- Active roles in the lives of several nibblings
-- Preparing to have and parent a kid with one of my partners
+- Surfing

 ## Writing

 - lqb2weekly newsletter (which is more like monthly)
 - Finishing my first book
-- Various Writing Projects